-- 1. No outside legal or accounting practice is permitted which is in violation of M.G.L.
-Ch.
-268A.
-Specifically, employees are prohibited from receiving compensation from or acting as agent or attorney for anyone other than the Commonwealth in relation to any particular matter in which the Commonwealth a state agency is a party or has a direct and substantial interest. - 2.
-Managerial employees are prohibited from engaging in outside legal or accounting practices for which they receive compensation. - 3.
-Employees who hold Counsel I, Counsel II, or Tax Counsel positions shall not engage in the outside practice of law during normal business hours.
-In no event shall an employee holding a Counsel I, Counsel II or Tax Counsel position appear in court as an attorney on behalf of a private client.
+No outside legal or accounting practice is permitted which is in violation of M.G.L.
+Ch.268A.
+Specifically, employees are prohibited from receiving compensation from or acting as agent or attorney for anyone other than the Commonwealth in relation to any particular matter in which the Commonwealth a state agency is a party or has a direct and substantial interest.

-4. To the extent that outside legal or accounting practice is permitted, it must not interfere with the effective performance of an employee's official duties with the Department of Revenue.
+To the extent that outside legal or accounting practice is permitted, it must not interfere with the effective performance of an employee's official duties.